polaris-hub/auroris/docs/index.md

 **:fontawesome-solid-rocket:  Quickstart**

-Dive deeper into the Auroris code and learn about how to curate data for your ML-powered drug discovery program.
+Dive deeper into the Auroris code and learn how to curate data for your ML-powered drug discovery program.

 [:material-arrow-right: Let's get started](./tutorials/getting_started.ipynb)